 Michael Krepon co-founded the Stimson Center in 1989.
 He served as Stimson’s President and CEO until 2000.
-He was appointed the University of Virginia’s Diplomat Scholar, where he taught from 2001-2010.
+He was appointed the University of Virginia’s Diplomat Scholar, where he taught from 2001-2010, while working at Stimson.
 He is the author and editor of twenty-two books, most recently Off Ramps from Confrontation in Southern Asia and The Lure and Pitfalls of MIRVs: From the First to the Second Nuclear Age.
-His forthcoming book, Winning and Losing the Nuclear Peace: The Rise, Demise and Revival of Arms Control, from Stanford University Press, is expected Fall 2021.
-He worked previously at the Carnegie Endowment, the State Department’s Arms Control and Disarmament Agency during the Carter Administration, and on Capitol Hill.
+His new book, Winning and Losing the Nuclear Peace: The Rise, Demise and Revival of Arms Control, is published by Stanford University Press.
+He worked previously in the executive branch and on Capitol Hill.
 He received the Carnegie Endowment’s award for lifetime achievement in non-governmental work to reduce nuclear dangers in 2015.

 To learn more about Michael’s background, read his “My Story.”